bilde2910/NBT-Serializer/README.md

 # NBT Serializer
 NBT Serializer is a small Java library for serializing objects to NBT in Java.
-It requires Minecraft (package net.minecraft.nbt) to function.
+It requires Minecraft (package net.minecraft.nbt) and Apache Commons Lang (package org.apache.commons.lang3.ArrayUtils) to function.

 ## Why it exists
 I created this serializer in order to save work manually serializing and deserializing certain objects in another Minecraft-related project of mine.
 Hopefully, the creation of this serializer means I will never have to write any more code to serialize to NBT ever again.
 I thought this would be a quick fix, but as we all know, it doesn't work that way.